EmileTrotignon/blog/subtyping.md

 }
 ```

-This is a reasonable system, its just a bit puzzling that it wasn't designed
+This is a reasonable system, it's just a bit puzzling that it wasn't designed
 like that from the start and that the default array type does not have access to
 it.